-This is Bob Fishman’s 44th year with CBS Sports.
-He has served as lead director of CBS Sports’ college basketball coverage, including the NCAA Division I Men’s Basketball Championship and Final Four since 1982.
-Fishman also continues to serve as a director for the Network’s coverage of the NFL, which he has done for more than 33 years.
+Bob Fishman joined CBS Sports in 1975 and has served as lead director of CBS Sports’ college basketball coverage, including the NCAA Division I Men’s Basketball Championship and Final Four since 1982.
+Fishman also serves as a director for the Network’s coverage of the NFL, which he has done for more than three decades.

 Fishman was the lead director for CBS Sports’ coverage of the U.S. Open Tennis Championships for 27 years (1988-2014) and directed figure skating at the 1992, 1994 and 1998 Olympic Winter Games, as well as the ’98 Nagano, Japan Opening Ceremony.
 His auto racing credits include 20 years at the Daytona 500 (1979-2000) as well as many other NASCAR races, and Formula One Detroit Grand Prix.
 Fishman was the first American director to utilize the Race Cam (remote controlled in-car cameras) when the technology was introduced to the U.S. by Australian engineers.

 During his tenure at CBS Sports, he has directed the World Series (1992-93) and for many years, the NBA playoffs, The Belmont Stakes, college football, the original NFL TODAY, CBS SPORTS SPECTACULAR anthology show, and countless horse races from coast-to-coast.
 Fishman also directed swimming and track and field at three Pan American Games.